U.S. law firm seeks records from Malaysian Airlines, Boeing

 The law firm’s petition is asking the judge to order Boeing to provide the identity of manufacturers of various plane components, including electric components and wiring, batteries, emergency oxygen and fire alarm systems.

-It is also seeking the identity of the company or person who last inspected the fuselage and who provided maintenance.
+It is also seeking the identify of the company or person who last inspected the fuselage and who provided maintenance.

-The petition also asks the judge to order Malaysian Airlines to produce information about crew training for catastrophic incidents, security practices, safety training and crew evaluations.
+The petition also asks the judge to order Malasyan Airlines to produce information about crew training for catastrophic incidents, security practices, safety training and crew evaluations.
+(Reporting By Dena Aubin; Editing by Cynthia Osterman)